4 Marketing Automation Workflows That Drive Generosity

 Workflow 1: Welcome Series

-Creating a strong relationship with a new donors is critical to building generosity over time.
+Creating a strong relationship with new donors is critical to building generosity over time.
 An important aspect to new donor engagement is the effectiveness of your “welcome series” in getting a second gift in the first 90 days after a donor comes on file.
-Studies who that only 23% of your new donors will go on to donate again – but once they give a second gift, there’s a 60% chance that they will give a third time.
-The key to getting a second gift is your ability connect the passions and super powers of an individual donor to your mission; then you have a donor for life.
+Studies show that only 23% of your new donors will go on to donate again – but once they give a second gift, there’s a 60% chance that they will give a third time.
+The key to getting a second gift is your ability to connect the passions and super powers of an individual donor to your mission; then you have a donor for life.
 They need to feel like they are a part of your cause.

-A great way to create this connection is through a welcome series of communication that introduces a donor to your cause as well as to stories about the impact of your work.
+A great way to create this connection is through a welcome series of communications that introduces a donor to your cause, as well as to stories about the impact of your work.
 Unfortunately, 70% of charities don’t send a welcome series to new donors, which often doesn’t lead to a second gift or foster a personal connection in the first 90 days.
 This lack of early connection is a generosity killer!
 We recommend a welcome series that touches the donor on multiple channels in order to dramatically increase the likelihood that they’ll stick around.
 Here’s an example of an automated series that we recommend to start immediately when a donor comes on file to maximize results:

 - Automatically notify a team member of the gift based on the size/designation of the new donor.